aspose-diagram/Aspose.Diagram-Documentation/french/net/developer-guide/drawing/draw-ellipse/_index.fr.md

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipse-DrawEllipse.cs" >}}

 ## **Dessiner un cercle en SVG**
-Aspose.Diagram for .NET API permet aux développeurs de dessiner un cercle dans la page et de l'enregistrer au format SVG.
-L'exemple de code ci-dessous montre comment dessiner un cercle dans un dessin Visio et l'enregistrer au format SVG.
+Aspose.Diagram for .NET API allows developers to draw a circle in the page and save as SVG format.
+The code example below shows how to draw a circle in a Visio drawing and save as SVG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipse-AsSVG.cs" >}}

 ## **Dessiner un cercle en PDF**
-Aspose.Diagram for .NET API permet aux développeurs de dessiner un cercle dans la page et de l'enregistrer au format PDF.
-L'exemple de code ci-dessous montre comment dessiner un cercle dans un dessin Visio et l'enregistrer au format PDF.
+Aspose.Diagram for .NET API allows developers to draw a circle in the page and save as PDF format.
+The code example below shows how to draw a circle in a Visio drawing and save as PDF format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipse-AsPDF.cs" >}}

 ## **Dessiner un cercle en PNG**
-Aspose.Diagram for .NET API permet aux développeurs de dessiner un cercle dans la page et de l'enregistrer au format PNG.
-L'exemple de code ci-dessous montre comment dessiner un cercle dans un dessin Visio et l'enregistrer au format PNG.
+Aspose.Diagram for .NET API allows developers to draw a circle in the page and save as PNG format.
+The code example below shows how to draw a circle in a Visio drawing and save as PNG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipse-AsPNG.cs" >}}

 ## **Dessiner un cercle en HTML**
-Aspose.Diagram for .NET API permet aux développeurs de dessiner un cercle dans la page et de l'enregistrer au format HTML.
-L'exemple de code ci-dessous montre comment dessiner un cercle dans un dessin Visio et l'enregistrer au format HTML.
+Aspose.Diagram for .NET API allows developers to draw a circle in the page and save as HTML format.
+The code example below shows how to draw a circle in a Visio drawing and save as HTML format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipse-AsHTML.cs" >}}